How to Make Homemade Edibles with Consistent Doses

 What Can You Do If You're "Too High"?

-If you find that your homemade edible was stronger than expected and you feel “too high”, take comfort in knowing that these adverse effects typically don't last long, and there are steps you can take to “sober up from weed” if the experience proves too strong.
+If you find that your homemade edible was stronger than expected and you feel “too high,” take comfort in knowing that these adverse effects typically don't last long, and there are steps you can take to “sober up from weed” if the experience proves too strong.

 Then, try a smaller dose next time you're ready to consume any edibles, homemade or from the dispensary.

 If you feel overwhelmed and need support, Fireside Project offers a Psychedelic Peer Support Line to individuals during and after a psychedelic experience.
 With a highly trained team of compassionate volunteers who listen without judgment, Fireside Project is able to offer the support many individuals may not have access to at home.
-And through their Equity Project, callers who are military veterans or who identify as BIPOC or transgender are able to connect with a support line volunteer who shares that aspect of their identity.
+Through their Equity Project, callers who are military veterans or who identify as BIPOC or transgender are able to connect with a support line volunteer who shares that aspect of their identity.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.